webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/routers.md

 });
 ```

 Next, configure http redirects by adding a fallback.
-For webpack dev server from a starter kit, this can be done in _webpack.config_:
+If you use the Webpack dev server from a starter kit, this can be done in _webpack.config_:

 ```javascript
 // webpack.config.js